JaapvanEkris/openrowingmonitor/docs/README.md

 * **FTMS Rower**: This is the FTMS profile for rowing machines and supports all key rowing specific metrics (such as pace and stroke rate).
 We've successfully tested it with [EXR](https://www.exrgame.com), [Peleton](https://www.onepeloton.com/app), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).

-* **ANT+ FE-C**: OpenRowingMonitor can broadcast rowing metrics via ANT+ FE-C, which can be recieved by several series of Garmin smartwatches like the Epix/Fenix series, which then can calculate metrics like training load etc..
+* **ANT+ FE-C**: OpenRowingMonitor can broadcast rowing metrics via ANT+ FE-C, which can be received by several series of Garmin smartwatches like the Epix/Fenix series, which then can calculate metrics like training load etc..

 * **FTMS Indoor Bike**: This FTMS profile is used by Smart Bike Trainers and widely adopted by bike training apps.
 It does not support rowing specific metrics, but it can present metrics such as power and distance to the biking application and use cadence for stroke rate.
 So why not use your virtual rowing bike to row up a mountain in [Zwift](https://www.zwift.com), [Bkool](https://www.bkool.com), [The Sufferfest](https://thesufferfest.com) or similar :-)